Harold Hopkins (physicist): 'Laserdisc and CD' optics

 Originally an analogue video play-back system, the Philips laserdisc format was adapted to digital in the late 1970s and was the forerunner of the CD and DVD.
 The digital data is encoded as a series of depressions in a reflective disc.
 They are arranged along a spiral path that a laser can read sequentially (similar to a stylus following the groove on a vinyl record).
 The laser must be focused onto, and track this path and the reflected beam must be collected, diverted and measured.
 The prototype optics to achieve this was an expensive glass-lens arrangement.
 Hopkins was able to show by a thorough mathematical analysis of the system, that with a carefully calculated geometry, it was possible to use a single piece of transparent moulded-plastic instead.
 This continues to be a major factor in the low cost of laser disc-readers (such as CD players).

 The Hopkins Building, University of Reading

-On 12 June 2009 the Hopkins Building was officially opened by his son Kelvin Hopkins, the Labour MP for Luton North.
-This brought together under one roof, the biomedical and pharmaceutical research interests of the University.
-Whilst not directly involved in the applications of optics, this new facility, in its pursuance of the highest standards of teaching and research, provided an opportunity to honour one of the University's most illustrious academics.
+On 12 June 2009, the Hopkins Building was inaugurated by Harold's son, Kelvin Hopkins, the Labour MP for Luton North.
+Created for biomedical and pharmaceutical research interests of the university, the building was dedicated to honor Hopkins' contributions to the university as one of its leading professors.